-- 1 Click Settings. - 2 In File Settings, specify the following details:

-- Filename Enter a filename for your project. - Save to Lets you specify the location where you want to save the video file.
+- 1 In the Settings window, specify the following details: - Project Name Enter a name for your project.
+This will be used in the video filenames. - Save To Lets you specify the location where you want to save the video file.

-Note: Screen captures are saved to your Documents folder (...Documents/Pinnacle Studio Screen Capture/20.0) by default.
+Note: Screen captures are saved to your Documents folder (...Documents/Pinnacle Studio Screen Capture/22.0) by default.
 Click to add a new folder and change the location where the file is saved.